Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 1) Go to "Pipelines"
 1) Click "Create pipeline" or "New pipeline"
 1) Select "GitHub (YAML)"

+   > **Note!** If requested, grant the Azure Pipelines app permissions to access your GitHub repository.

 1) Search for your repository in "Select a repository" (name of your template)

+   > **Note!** If requested, grant the Azure Pipelines app permissions to access your GitHub repository.

 1) Select "Existing Azure Pipelines YAML file"

-   > **Note!** If requested, grant the Azure Pipelines app permissions to access your GitHub repository.

 1) Select "Run" to save and run the pipeline now, or "Save" to save and run later (see below)
 1) Rename the pipeline and (optionally) move it into a folder (see below)